lmorchard/fireriver/README.md

 This is an experiment at building a magical River of news in Firefox.

-It's probably not worth using right now, and is likely very horrible.
+It's probably not worth using right now.

 ## Tips / Notes / Goals

+* Fireriver will alert you whenever it notices a feed on any page you visit, and will offer the option to subscribe to that page or ignore it in the future.

 * Fireriver will create a new bookmark folder named "Fireriver Feeds"

 * Fireriver will use Live Bookmarks in this folder to build a [River of News][] page.
-You can view it by clicking the feed icon on the add-on bar.
+You can view it by clicking the blue feed icon in the add-on bar.

 * You can add and remove Live Bookmarks in this folder like any other bookmark folder.
 The changes will be reflected in the river of news display.